kubos/kubos/docs/index.rst

 The KubOS platform provides satellite developers the tools and libraries necessary to quickly bring up space-ready software.
 We leverage multiple existing open source projects, along with our own custom framework and SDK.

+Just looking for an explanation of what KubOS is?
-TODO: Maybe tweak which things we're highlighting here New to KubOS?
-Want to know what it is?
-Check out our architecture guide for an overview of how KubOS works and what it provides:
+Check out our architecture guide for an overview of how KubOS works and what it provides, and check out our system docs for a deeper explanation of each component:

  - :doc:`KubOS Architecture Overview <architecture-overview>`
+ - :doc:`KubOS Ecosystem <os-docs/index>`

+Want to get started with development?
+Check out our tutorials and try your own project:

  - :doc:`Getting Started <getting-started/index>`

-Getting started with development?
-Check out our tutorials and try your own project:

  - :doc:`New User Tutorials <tutorials/index>`

-Trying to integrate a payload or create your mission code?
-Check out our mission-specific code documentation:
+Trying to start developing your mission with KubOS?

- - :doc:`Payload Services <os-docs/services/payload-services>`
+Check out our mission development overview:

- - :doc:`Mission Applications <mission-dev/index>`
+ - :doc:`Mission Development <mission-dev/index>`

-Having issues?
+Having issues? :doc:`Check out our FAQs <faq-troubleshooting>` for your issue, or `create a new issue <https://github.com/kubos/kubos/issues/new/choose>`__ on the repo to let us know!

 Want a new feature?
+Create a `feature request <https://github.com/kubos/kubos/issues/new/choose>`__!
-Just want to say hello? `Come talk to us! <https://slack.kubos.co/>`__

-If for some reason Slack won't work for you, feel free to email us at info@kubos.co.
+Just want to say hello? `Come talk to us! <https://slack.kubos.co/>`__ If for some reason Slack won't work for you, feel free to email us at info@kubos.com.

 .. _supported-boards: